SeanMcP/seanmcp.com/src/content/articles/on-salutations.md

 I picked up the practice back when
 [I was blogging my way through coding bootcamp](https://medium.com/@seanmcp/js-basics-functions-23637174f4f).
-I’m not sure where the practice came from; it was probably something that I noticed other writers doing as I tried to find my own style.
+I’m not sure where I picked it up; probably something that I noticed other writers doing as I tried to find my own style.

 But on further reflection, I’m don’t think that a salutation is necessary